abdurrahmanabzd/3D_Mapping_Project/README.md

 - View -> Constraint View
 - View -> Graph View

+(Check the screenshot file: "Screenshot of RTAB-Map Database Viewer.png")

 *localization.launch* file is for using the map generated for localization.

 ***NOTE: The package name is originally "my_robot".
 Make sure to name the package "my_robot" instead of "3D_Mapping_Project" after cloning the files before executing catkin_make.
 Otherwise, errors may occur.***